foraker/system_health/README.md

 end
 ```

-and then define a private instance method
+the private instance method `sql` should include the string version of
-named `sql`.
-This SQL statement should return rows for any data
+the SQL to use in the system health check.
+This SQL should return rows
-integrity problem.
-I.e. no rows means no problem.
-Rows returned means
+when there is bad data.
+I.e. no rows returned means no system health problem.
-there is a problem.
+Rows returned means there is a problem.
+Note: this class inherits from
+`Sql`.

 ### Create an initializer in config/initializers/system_health.rb